MENTORING

 In a Nutshell

-In-School and After-School Mentoring
+After-School Mentoring

 Our mentoring program aims to prevent teen pregnancy and gang involvement, boost high school graduation rates, and cultivate a passion for learning.
 Mentors offer stability, friendship, and support by creating effective study plans, providing tutoring, and addressing challenges related to unstable housing.